e-hat/e-hat.github.io/_posts/2021-4-27-helloworld.md

 three months ago about myself three months before that.
 I'm excited to see where this progression takes me three months from now and I hope it never stops.

-To sign off, here a little hello world program in Scala.
+To sign off, here's a little hello world program in Scala.

 ```scala
 object HelloWorld {